s-newman/cka-terraform/README.md

 terraform apply
 ```

+Give it a few minutes before you log in to the instances.
+On first boot, they will perform a full system upgrade and reboot, which can take a little while sometimes.

 As is normal for Terraform projects, once you're all done you can destroy the resources.

 ```shell script